 Whereas the observed adverse bone effects in rats and mice are considered relevant for human health, the derived effective dose levels, if extrapolated to a sub-chronic 90-day exposure, are above the guidance dose values relevant for classification as STOT RE 1 and STOT RE 2 (see Table 16).

-Therefore, classification as STOT RE is not considered to be warranted for EDTMP-Na.
+Therefore, classification as STOT RE is not considered to be warranted for EDTMP-H/-Na and thus EDTMP-CaNa.

 11.10.3 Conclusion on classification and labelling for STOT RE